SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 12 November, 2025
+### 📅 Thursday, 13 November, 2025
 ------
 ### Events
 ------
-Here are significant historical events that took place in the USA on November 12:
+Here are some notable events in the USA that have occurred on November 13 throughout history:

-- **1755**: The Old Connecticut Path was raised, having effectively settled within present-day Massachusetts.
+- **1965**: The first Virtual Reality head-mounted display is patented by computer scientist Ivan Sutherland.
-- **1954**: The U.S. Immigration and Naturalization Act, which amended immigration quotas for countries previously predominantly affected by the law, was officially enacted.
+- **1994**: The last episode of the animated television show "The Tick" airs.
-- **1990**: U.S. Presidential market/electre funds were appropriated to Canal Rugby.
+- **2001**: The first indoor fireworks display occurs post-9/11 as part of the change in security regulations.
-- **2001**: The Rug
+- **2015**: A compliant shops’ major establishment means upgrades
 ### Positive Qoute
 ------
-"Every sunset is an opportunity to reset. 🌅 Embrace the beauty of new beginnings! 🌟"
+"Believe in yourself and all that you are. ✨ You're capable of amazing things! 🌟🚀"